redabacha/devcontainer/README.md

 This a simple devcontainer based on Ubuntu with zsh configured by default that has the latest versions of Node.js (via fnm), Deno and Bun installed.
+It should work in Podman without any changes necessary.